-In connection with the Quarterly Report of Enzon Pharmaceuticals, Inc. and Subsidiaries (the "Company") on Form 10-Q for the period ended September 30, 2003 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Kenneth J. Zuerblis, Vice President Finance, Chief Financial Officer and Corporate Secretary of the Company, certify, pursuant to 18 U.S.C. ss.
+In connection with the Quarterly Report of Enzon Pharmaceuticals, Inc. and Subsidiaries (the "Company") on Form 10-Q/A for the period ended September 30, 2003 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Craig A. Tooman, Executive Vice President Finance and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. ss.
 1350, as adopted pursuant to ss.
 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of section 13 (a) or 15 (d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+- The Report fully complies with the requirements of section 13 (a) or 15 (d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, in all material respects, the financial condition and result of operations of the Company.

-By: /s/ Kenneth J. Zuerblis

-----Kenneth J. Zuerblis

-Vice President Finance,
+By: /s/Craig A. Tooman

-Chief Financial Officer and
+Craig A. Tooman Executive Vice President, Finance and Chief Financial Officer (Principal Financial Officer)

-Corporate Secretary

-(Principal Financial and

-Accounting Officer)